Building a Modern Full-Stack Web Application - Part 2

 Code Quality Standards

-The project uses ESLint with React and TypeScript rules, Prettier for consistent formatting, strict TypeScript with noUncheckedIndexedAccess, Husky for git hooks, Vitest for unit testing, and Playwright for end-to-end testing.
+The project uses ESLint with React and TypeScript rules, Prettier for formatting, strict TypeScript with noUncheckedIndexedAccess, Husky for git hooks, Vitest for unit tests, and Playwright for E2E testing.

 Database Development with Drizzle Kit